 56 headers (29 black penwork + 27 colored)

 65 dividers (32 black penwork + 33 colored)

 19 scrolls (10 black penwork + 9 colored)

 115 illuminated initial letters in total, including the long and the short original penwork and colored

 Also included are folders titled "Parchemin" (photographic reproductions of parchemins for background use) and "Books Backgrounds" (photographic reproduction of covers and pages of antique books) with images that may be used as backgrounds.

-A complete HTML catalog in every CD.
+A complete HTML catalog of the contents.